sorceressyidi/Lily-s-Note/docs/DIP/feature/feature.md

 #### Orientation Assignment

-1. First calculate the Haar-wavelet responses in $x$ and $y$-direction, and this in a circular neighborhood of radius $6*s$ around the keypoint, with $s$ the scale at which the keypoint was detected.
+1. First calculate the Haar-wavelet responses in $x$ and $y$-direction, and this in a circular neighborhood of radius $6*s$ around the keypoint, with $s$ the **scale** at which the keypoint was detected.

    Also, the sampling step is scale dependent and chosen to be s, and the wavelet responses are computed at that current scale s.

    Accordingly, at high scales the size of the wavelets is big.
 Therefore integral images are used again for fast filtering.

-2. Then we calculate the sum of vertical and horizontal wavelet responses in a scanning area, then change the scanning orientation (add $π/3$), and re-calculate, until we find the orientation with largest sum value, this orientation is **the main** orientation of feature descriptor.
+2. Then we calculate the sum of vertical and horizontal wavelet responses in a scanning area, then change the scanning orientation (add $π/3$), and re-calculate, until we find the orientation with **largest sum value**, this orientation is **the main** orientation of feature descriptor.

 ![img](https://miro.medium.com/v2/resize:fit:1400/0*UDe_M_7xSVNM8_h_.jpg)